How To Achieve Furniture and Color Balance in a Room

 via @stevecordony on instagram furniture and color balance Palazzo Ralph Lauren Milano

-It wasn’t nearly as easy to find the other side of the room, but I love it too!
+Finding the other side of the room wasn’t nearly as easy, but I love it too!
 The center hall table is a classic design element for a long living room with two seating areas.
 We saw it here in this stunning living room by Frank Babb Randolph.

 via @pasotto_eleonora_ furniture and color balance Palazzo Ralph Lauren Milano

-Well, what do you think about the heavy dark green velvet draperies, Laurel?
-Is the color balance really balanced?
-And what about what you said about the draperies matching the wall color.
+What do you think about the heavy dark green velvet draperies, Laurel?
+Is the color balance balanced?
+And what about what you said about the draperies matching the wall color?

 Okay.
 Here’s the deal.
 This is not a normal room.
 This is the Miss Universe of rooms– even without any furnishings.

 In further examination, the main color is the cream color of the walls and furniture.
 The secondary color is green.
-The rug might have green in it, not sure.
-But because so much furniture is covering it, it is more of an accent.
-And then pops of red and the brown tones serve as the accent colors.
+And then, there are pops of red and brown tones that serve as the accent colors.

 The furniture has both elements of light and dark.

-And then the floor is anchored with the large and definitely dark Oriental rug.
+The floor is anchored with a large and dark Oriental rug.

 The other thing is the soaring ceiling.

-As for it not being the wall color.
-That is also fine.
+As for it not being the wall color, that is also fine.
 This is a case when it works to have a contrasting color.
-And, I can’t be bothered to check, lol, but I believe I also said that is sometimes an option.

 But, why are the drapes green?
 Why not dark blue?

-Well, I suppose that a dark blue would’ve been fine, however, Mr. Lauren has dark green velvet draperies in his home in Katonah, NY (which is mistakenly called Bedford, but I don’t feel like getting into it.)
+Well, I suppose that a dark blue would’ve been fine.
+However, Mr. Lauren has dark green velvet draperies in.

-However, I too, was thinking that I’d love to see this room with white or off-white drapes.
+However, I also thought I’d love to see this room with white or off-white drapes.

 via @charlotte_abbigliamento instagram - furniture and color balance Palazzo Ralph Lauren Milano - Ralphlaurenhome